atomic-package/docs/docs/pages/introduction.md

 ***

+## Core Components

+Here you can see all the core components of the Atomic-Package at a glance.

+The Atomic-Package has over 30 Atomic-type UIParts and extensible components that can be combined.

+***

 ## Package contents

 The Zip file contains the compiled CSS and JavaScript files, which is everything you need to get started.
 Later, you might want to [install and compile Atomic Package](installation.md) yourself and also [create your own Atomic Package theme](sass.md).